 The living rooms at Imlay were designed to maximize the open loft feeling, through maintaining the existing concrete ceilings and columns exposed.
 The interiors were designed to be a contemporary addition into an existing industrial shell.

 The flooring was chosen to reflect the industrial characteristics of the past, and is a wide plank european white oak that will contrast with the contemporary kitchens, doors and gallery like walls.

 The double glazed windows are made of solid steel and are fabricated in Italy.
 They have been specifically designed to maximize views, while allowing no obstructions from vertical or horizontal mullions.
 Two operable panels were created to allow ample airflow.

-Full height doors were custom designed by Citterio in Italy and are located between bedrooms and living rooms, at the perimeter of residences adjacent to the windows.
-As these doors open they create a much larger loft plan and when closed they appear to be part of the wall.
-This doors are 10’-6” in height and span up to the existing concrete beams.
+Spanning up to the existing concrete beams, there are pocket doors 10’-6” in height located between bedrooms and living rooms, at the perimeter of residences adjacent to the windows.
+As these doors open, they create a much larger loft plan, and when closed they appear to be part of the wall.
 All other passage doors are solid core and 8’-0” in height.
-Every door will be finished in Italy with a special lacquer aluminum color (the same of the bridge in the kitchen).

 The kitchens were designed by Bulthaup to be a sculptural element placed within an open loft.
-All cabinetry is white matte lacquer, with a bridge structure that supports upper cabinetry, but floats below the ceiling and a pass through space between the countertop and cabinetry to create a more open feel.
+All cabinetry is white matte lacquer.
 All appliances are by Miele and remaining fixtures in the same brushed stainless steel.